zolex/vom/README.md

 $person = $objectMapper->denormalize($data, Person::class);
 ```

 You may have noticed, that some property attributes have arguments while others don't.
-For details on that, see the [full documentation](./docs/VOM.md).
+For all details on that, head to the [full documentation](./docs/VOM.md).

 ### Now, do I need this?

-If there is any difference between the data structure of your input and your application's models, VOM may be a good choice to avoid writing and maintaining code, but instead just add some PHP attributes.**
+If there is any difference between the data structure of your input and your application's models, VOM may be a good choice to avoid writing and maintaining code, but instead just add some PHP attributes.

 > [!NOTE]
 > If you need to inject data into your entities that already is in a structure matching your models, this library can be used but may be an overhead.
 In this scenario you could simply utilize a standard [Symfony normalizer](https://symfony.com/doc/current/components/serializer.html#normalizers).

 ## Documentation